zama-ai/concrete-ml/docs/developer-guide/onnx_pipeline.md

 ![Torch compilation flow with ONNX](../_static/compilation-pipeline/torch_to_numpy_with_onnx.svg)

-Once an ONNX model is imported, it is converted to a `NumpyModule`, then to a `QuantizedModule` and, finally, to an FHE circuit.
-However, as the diagram shows, it is perfectly possible to stop at the `NumpyModule` level if you just want to run the torch model as NumPy code without doing quantization.
+Once an ONNX model is imported, it is converted to a `NumpyModule`, then to a `QuantizedModule` and, finally, to a FHE circuit.
+However, as the diagram shows, it is perfectly possible to stop at the `NumpyModule` level if you just want to run the PyTorch model as NumPy code without doing quantization.

 {% hint style="info" %}
 Note that the `NumpyModule` interpreter currently [supports the following ONNX operators](../deep-learning/onnx_support.md#supported-operators).